Ryanderson94/Challenge_7/README.md

 # Passive Investment Analysis with SQL

+This application consists of building a financial database to perform an analysis on a fintech ETF portfolio, and then deploying it to a web application (please find attached).
+The analysis uses a combination of python and SQL in order to visualize the performance for individual stocks and the returns when combined as an ETF.

 # Technologies

-This program leverages python 3.7+
+This program leverages python 3.7+ and SQL

 To ensure all dependencies are installed and up-to-date, please run the following commands in your terminal once you have cloned the repository to your local machine. run pip install -r requirements.txt